If your Nest thermostat screen has suddenly gone blank/black and you’re not sure what to do, keep reading.

 - Now, push down the display on the base until you hear the display produce a clicking sound.

-3. Ensure Your Nest Thermostat is Receiving Power from the Circuit Breaker
+Ensure that Your Thermostat is Receiving Power from the Circuit Breaker

 If your Nest thermostat screen is still blank/black, chances are it’s not receiving power from the circuit breaker.
 This may occur when the circuit breaker isn’t properly turned on.